Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville vs. Drake Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the Louisville Cardinals (23-11) against the Drake Bulldogs (22-9) at Moody Center should be a close matchup based on our computer prediction, which projects a final score of 72-69 in favor of Louisville.
-Game time is at 7:30 PM ET on March 18.
+Saturday's game at Moody Center has the Louisville Cardinals (23-11) taking on the Drake Bulldogs (22-9) at 7:30 PM (on March 18).
+Our computer prediction projects a 72-69 victory for Louisville, who is a slight favorite based on our model.

-The Cardinals are coming off of a 75-67 loss to Virginia Tech in their last game on Sunday.
+The Cardinals are coming off of a 75-67 loss to Virginia Tech in their last outing on Sunday.

 Louisville vs. Drake Game Info